The Sundborg Center for Community Engagement (CCE) connects classroom, campus and community to promote a more just and humane world.

 When families are engaged in their child’s formal school experiences, their children often show improved performance in all grade levels, regardless of a family’s background or socio-economic status.

-With more than 150 partnered organizations and service-learning courses, we offer students many opportunities to get involved and serve local.
+With more than 150 partner organizations and service-learning courses, we offer students many opportunities to get involved and serve local.